 Visual Branding (Logos), Publications (Brochures / Corporate Annual Reports), Websites for NYC Startups

-The design process is typically linear no matter if it’s a logo design, magazine, brochure, corporate annual report, or startup website.
+The design process is typically linear, whether it’s a logo design, magazine, brochure, corporate annual report, or startup website.
 Steps include the initial brief, research, roughs, and so on.
 Along the way are basic components (or elements) that designers must consider and factor into every distinctive design solution.

 Components of a Successful Design Solution

 Function: The basic determination of a project’s goals.
-For example, a promotion for an event will have, as its main objective, to convince people to attend.
-Function defines the direction design will take.
+For example, a promotion’s main objective for an event is to convince people to attend.
+Function defines the direction a design will take.

-Structure: A hierarchy to the audience: what to see and read first, then second, third, and so on.
+Structure: A hierarchy directs what the audience sees and reads first, second, third, and so on.
 Every design benefits from some kind of structure or planned order to convey information.

 Usefulness: A practical consideration to make a design useful for its audience.
-Usefulness can include many aspects, for example, typography with an “edgy” aesthetic might be appropriate for a music magazine, but not for a medicine bottle’s instructions.
+For example, typography with an “edgy” aesthetic might be appropriate for a music magazine, but not for a medicine bottle’s instructions.

-Distinction: The ways a design can be different from all that is around it.
-We are bombarded with all sorts of messages and images—your design must somehow stand out.
-If a wall of posters shouts, a unique quality might be achieved by a poster that whispers.
-The ephemeral nature of graphic design offers the possibility for a distinction to be made by what design does (it is functional, structured, useful, and aesthetically pleasing), but also what design doesn’t do.
+Distinction: How a design can be different from all that is around it is key.
+We are bombarded with all sorts of messages and images—a design must somehow stand out.
+Imagine a wall of posters that are all shouting versus one that whispers.

 Brand and Identity Design